 Note: This event usually fills to capacity before the deadline.
 Early registration encouraged.
 Registrations received after the event is filled will be returned.

-COSTS: $12.00 per person (Scouts and adults) per person per day.
-Only adults who want a map and patch on Saturday, or who are competing in the Leader Class on Sunday, need register and pay.
+COSTS: $12.00 per person (Scouts and adults) per person.
+Only adults who want a map and patch on Saturday need register and pay.

 PATCHES: Free custom designed event patches will be given to the first 400 registered and paid.

-REFUNDS: Because the courses are preprinted on your maps, we cannot give refunds after the registration deadline.
+REFUNDS: Because of the up front facility fee and because the courses are preprinted on your maps, we cannot give refunds after the registration deadline.

 WE GO RAIN OR SHINE.
 Maps are in plastic bags.
 Scouts should dress for the weather.
 It’s up to the unit leader’s discretion whether to participate or not when the weather is less than ideal.